vinsonchuong/ava-patterns/README.md

   substring or regular expression to be output, for up to a given timeout.
 - `childProcess`: The underlying instance of `ChildProcess`

+The returned object is also a `Promise` that when the process exits, resolves with an object containing `output` and the exit `code`.

 ```js
 import test from 'ava'
 import {runProcess} from 'ava-patterns'